 Move to Include: Panel Discussion and Screening

-CET is pleased to have welcomed four local experts with a diverse perspective on the challenges and opportunities for those living with disabilities in our communities for a screening event on March 21.
-The recording will be posted soon.
+CET is pleased to share the valuable insights from four local experts with a diverse perspective on the challenges and opportunities for those living with disabilities in our communities.

 Chief Executive Officer, United Rehabilitation Services

 Dennis Grant, Chief Executive officer of United Rehabilitation Services of Greater Dayton, has worked with children and adults with disabilities and their families since 1976 and has been with URS over 21 years.
 Since that time URS has dramatically expanded the scope of services offered and the number of clients and families served.

 Dave is the sibling of Raymond, who had Down Syndrome and moved into Dave’s home after their parents passed away.
 Dave supported “Raymie” for years as he aged, helping to secure services and making sure he led a full life.
 Dave will share his perspective on the joy this brought as well as the challenges faced in doing this.

 Superintendent of the Montgomery County Board of Developmental Disabilities Service

 Dr. Pamela Combs has served as the Superintendent of the Montgomery County Board of Developmental Disabilities Services since June 2019, the 5th largest DD system in Ohio.
 WDTN Dayton named her the 2021 Remarkable Woman of the Year.
 She is the also recipient of the United Rehabilitation Services Humanitarian of the Year Award and the Community Partner Toward Independence Award.
 She completed a two-year post-master’s certificate in Disabilities and Community Inclusion from Kent State University, and earned a Master of Science in Organizational Communication from the University of North Texas.
 Combs received a Doctor of Education in Leadership and Management from St. Thomas University.